HajoRijgersberg/OM/README.md

 * OM 1.8: [http://www.wurvoc.org/vocabularies/om-1.8/](http://www.wurvoc.org/vocabularies/om-1.8/)

+### <a name="acknowledgements"></a>Acknowledgements

+We would like to thank Jan Martin Keil and Sirko Schindler of the University of Jena for reviewing OM (see [Unit Ontology Review](https://github.com/fusion-jena/unit-ontology-review).

 ### <a name="papers"></a>Papers on OM

 1. H. Rijgersberg, M.L.I.
 Wigham, J.L.
 Top, “How semantics can improve engineering processes.
 A case of units of measure and quantities.” *Advanced Engineering Informatics*, **25**, 2, 2011, pp. 276-287.